 Budget for Sagada Trip

 In 2022, I spent P 6,010.00 for three days and three nights in Sagada.
-But, costs may still vary based on your travel lifestyle.
-For thrift tips, consider several ways to save money for travel.
+However, costs may still vary based on your travel lifestyle.
+Please read ’35 Excellent Tips to Save Money on Travel.’

 Below is the Sagada Travel Guide budget for your reference.